 Christian Ørsted, Author and Leadership Advisor

-In the video, Christian focuses on the importance of the organization’s ability to create psychological security, and he provides three specific pieces of advice for how psychological safety can be improved in the organization.
+In the video, Christian focuses on the importance of the organization’s ability to create psychological safety, and he provides three specific pieces of advice for how psychological safety can be improved in the organization.

 Another essential point from Christian Ørsted’s presentation is that the concept of “resistance to change” is a myth.
 He therefore believes that leaders would do themselves a big favor by focusing on the things that may resemble resistance but are not: